FREE EVENT

 Through years of eating disorder treatment, Leslie developed healthy coping skills and found a way to manage her disorder.
 However, while receiving treatment, she noticed a glaring gap in the conventional treatment approaches: They lacked relevance to her experiences as a Black person.
 This realization led her to understand that her struggle wasn’t just about controlling her body — it was about coping with oppressive systems.
 Fueled by this revelation, Leslie dedicated herself to crafting a holistic wellness approach that addresses not only the physical aspects of eating disorders but also the societal influences that shape our relationships with food, our bodies, and ourselves.
 Today, she works tirelessly to empower others by helping them heal and break free from diet culture and systems of oppression.

-Syren Nagakyrie is the founder of Disabled Hikers.
+Syren Nagakyrie is the founder and director of Disabled Hikers.
 Syren grew up with multiple disabilities and encounters numerous barriers to outdoor recreation, but has found a sense of connection and belonging in nature even though society has told them otherwise.
 They were inspired to create Disabled Hikers following one particularly difficult experience on the trail, during which a lack of information and access put them in a dangerous situation.

 As a long-time disabled activist and community builder, Syren is committed to an outdoors culture transformed by representation, accessibility, and justice for Disabled and all other marginalized outdoors people.
 They’re the author of “The Disabled Hiker’s Guide to Western Washington and Oregon: Outdoor Adventures Accessible by Car, Wheelchair, and Foot,” and the forthcoming “Disabled Hiker’s Guide to Northern California,” both published by FalconGuides.
 They work with parks, organizations, brands and government agencies to improve access and belonging of the disability community.